zooba/PTVS-wiki/Python-Environments.md

 Specify a name to create the virtual environment in your project path, or a full path to create it elsewhere.
 Environment names should be letters and numbers only to ensure maximum compatibility with other tools.
 Select a global environment to act as the base interpreter (you cannot use another virtual environment for this), and click 'Create'.
-If pip or the virtualenv package are not available, they will be downloaded and installed.
+If `pip` and `virtualenv` or `venv` packages are not available, they will be downloaded and installed.

 If the provided path is an existing virtual environment, the base interpreter will be detected and the create button will change to 'Add':